Jon Daly (footballer): 2009–10 season

 At the start of the 2012–13 season, Daly provided an assist for Keith Watson in the UEFA Europa League qualifying third round tie, against Dynamo Moscow, in a 2–2 draw.
 However, he was unable to help Dundee United overturn the deficit in the return leg, as the club loss 5–0, eliminating them from the tournament as a result of a 7–2 loss on aggregate.
 Daly started the season well when he scored two goals throughout August against Hibernian and Kilmarnock.
 On 1 September 2012, however, Daly suffered a knee injury and was substituted in the 57th minute, in a 0–0 draw against St. Johnstone.

 On 22 September 2012, he returned to the first team from a two weeks absent following a knee injury, coming on as a 58th-minute substitute, in a 3–0 loss against Hearts.
 Following his return from injury, Daly continued to form a striking partnership with Johnny Russell, as well as, retaining his leadership as Dundee United's captain.
 Daly also began to play in the centre–back position, playing three times throughout October when he was asked to cover by manager Houston following a shortage of centre–backs.
-Daly later played two consecutive times in the centre–back position on two separate occasions later in the season.
+Daly started two more consecutive times in the centre–back position, coming against Motherwell and Hibernian on 19 February 2013 and 24 February 2013 respectively.

 He later scored nine goals in all competitions by the end of the year, including three braces against Kilmarnock, Stranraer and Inverness Caledonian Thistle.
-Daly provided a double assist for Russell before scoring goal for himself, in a 3–0 win against Rangers in the fifth round of the Scottish Cup.
-He scored three more goals throughout April, including a brace against Celtic in the semi–finals of the Scottish Cup.
-Despite suffering injuries on three more occasions later in the 2012–13 season, Daly went on to make forty–four appearances and scoring fifteen times in all competitions and finished as the club's second top-scorer behind Johnny Russell.
+Daly provided a double assist for Russell before he scored a goal for himself, in a 3–0 win against Rangers in the fifth round of the Scottish Cup.
+Daly scored three more goals throughout April, including a brace against Celtic in the semi–finals of the Scottish Cup.
+Despite suffering injuries on three more occasions later in the 2012–13 season, he went on to make forty–four appearances and scoring fifteen times in all competitions and finished as the club's second top-scorer behind Johnny Russell.

-In the final year of his contract, Daly announced he would be leavingd Dundee United at the end of the season, ending his six years spell at the club.
+In the final year of his contract, Daly announced he would be leaving Dundee United at the end of the season, ending his six years spell at the club.
 As a result, he was linked with a move to League Two side Fleetwood Town.
 On 19 May 2013, Daly's exit from Dundee United was confirmed when he agreed a two-year deal with Rangers.